HunterGerlach/shadowbot-app-parent/README.md

 ## Automated installation

 For an automated installation, the OpenShift CLI must be set up.
 This will allow to use the `oc` command.

 Make sure you download the CLI version that matches the OpenShift version you will be using.

 Check out the CLI command reference guide: https://docs.openshift.com/container-platform/4.13/cli_reference/openshift_cli/developer-cli-commands.html

 Three steps are required:
     1- Install the Dev Spaces operator
     2- Create an instance of Dev Spaces
-    3- Create a Workspace using the parent app project which contains the required information
+    3- Create a Workspace using the parent app project which contains the required information about other projects included in the workspace

 # Recommendations and Best Practices